MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment/index.md

 * To develop adapters, visit the [Adapters](../../adapters/) tutorials category.
 * To develop security checks, visit the [Authentication and security](../../authentication-and-security/) tutorials category.

-#### Manual installation
-To use the client SDKs and adapter tooling that are provided as part of the Developer Kit Installer instead of the online repositories, [visit the user  documentation](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html) for setup instructions.

 ## Applications and adapters development

 ### Applications